- Created: 25 August 2015

 - (x)Harbour compatibility

-The Core language will be much like an xBase language version of the Microsoft C# compiler.
-It will have the same features as C# 6, but will of course use the well known xBase syntax.
+The Core language is an xBase language version of the Microsoft C# compiler.
+It has the same features as C# 6, but will of course use the well known xBase syntax.

-Based on this core language compiler different flavours will be created with support for the data types, classes and objects that make each dialect unique.
+Based on this core language compiler different flavours have been created with support for the data types, classes and objects that make each dialect unique.

-The Core language will be able to produce .NET assemblies that run under windows, but also "universal apps" that run under other platforms as well. .Net Native support is planned as well.
+The Core language is able to produce .NET assemblies that run under windows, but also "universal apps" that run under other platforms as well. .Net Native support is planned as well.